OfficeDev/Microsoft-Teams-Samples/samples/tab-calendar/ts/README.md

 urlFragment: officedev-microsoft-teams-samples-tab-calendar-ts
 ---

-# Tab Calendar in Outlook
+# Interact with Calendar in Outlook from Personal Tab

-Interact with the user's calendar, including opening calendar items and composing meetings.
+Interact with the user's calendar, including opening calendar items and composing meetings from personal tab in Outlook.

  ## Included Features
 * Tabs
+* Outlook Calendar

 ## Interaction with app